David-Mahannah/Rectangle-Interactive/README.md

 # Rectangle-Interactive

-  This is the Rectangle Interactive team github.
+  This is the Rectangle Interactive github.